 About the comic

-The comic is based on a campaign which was developed by Oliver Knörzer (Novil), his mother Ute Knörzer (Milena) and some other team members as a modification for the computer game Neverwinter Nights 2 in 2004 and 2005.
+The comic is based on a campaign which was developed by Oliver Knörzer (Novil), his mother Ute Knörzer (Milena) and some other team members as a mod for the computer game Neverwinter Nights 2 in 2004 and 2005.
 The project was eventually cancelled, but a large amount of dialog had already been written for the campaign at that point.
-This was taken as the basis for the comic in its current form.
-However, many changes have been made to make the story more interesting and to adapt it to the new medium.
-In Gaia you will find elements from the Final Fantasy games, especially VIII and IX, as well as elements from classic Western fantasy stories.
+The game’s content was eventually taken as source material for the comic.
+However, many changes have been made to make the story more exciting and to adapt it to the new medium.

 Contact information